 With Stardust, Nelson proved his artistry on ten songs written decades ago and covered by a litany of greats.
 And with Booker T. Jones taking the reins on arranging and producing, Wille Nelson focused solely on being an artist.
 His delivery resonated so well that Stardust launched him to international stardom as not just a writer, but an artist.

-Stardust is now considered one of the greatest records of all time.
+Stardust is now considered one of the greatest country albums of all time.
 Not bad, for a "bad idea."